rb118/PortfolioProject/Nashville_Housing_Cleaning_Project/README.md

 ## 5. Remove Duplicates

-To remove duplicates for this data set, we can use PARTITION BY and select some columns that, when combined in a partition, will be more or less a distinct value.
+To remove duplicates for this data set, we can use PARTITION BY and select some columns that, when combined in a partition, will more or less represent a distinct value.

 ```sql
 with RowCTE AS(